gesslar/glpu/doc/mkdocs/docs/systems/daemons/github_issues.md

 # GitHub Issues - (GH_ISSUES_D)

-To integrate gLPU with GitHub issues, you need to setup a Personal Access Token (PAT) in your GitHub account.
+To integrate {{ MUD_NAME }} with GitHub issues, you need to setup a Personal Access Token (PAT) in your GitHub account.
 This token is used to authenticate the your game with GitHub.

 ## Create a Personal Access Token